Family Law

 Alternatively, parties may make an application for consent orders in Australia, to do away with the need of registering any overseas orders.

-The transmission of Australian parenting orders to overseas jurisdictions is briefly acknowledged in sections 70M and 70N of the Family Law Act 1975.
+The transmission of Australian parenting orders to overseas jurisdictions are briefly acknowledged in sections 70M and 70N of the Family Law Act 1975.

 Child Maintenance